Welcome to today's edition of the Rush 24-7 podcast.

 Remember, I'm documented to be almost always right now, 99.5% of the time.

-Okay, back to our back to our jobs summit.
+Okay, back to our jobs summit.

-Um they're asking, why aren't we creating jobs?
+They're asking, why aren't we creating jobs?

-They've got nobody at this summit from the private sector except I saw Fred Smith from FedEx is there, and Eric Schmidt from Google is there, but hell he may as well be a big government leftist.
+They've got nobody at this summit from the private sector except I saw Fred Smith from FedEx is there and Eric Schmidt from Google is there, but hell, he may as well be a big government leftist.

-Uh would you open up a new business?
+Would you open up a new business?

-Or and let's take the example of our most recent phone call.
+Or, and let's take the example of our most recent phone call.

 If you have a business, would you expand it if you didn't know what the rent was going to be?

-Would you hire employees if you had no idea what your income was going to be and what your taxes were going to be, what your rent's going to be, and what you're going to have to pay them.
+Would you hire employees if you had no idea what your income was going to be and what your taxes were going to be, what your rent's going to be, and what you're going to have to pay them?

-Would you hire any new employees right now on the verge of this health care debacle without knowing what that's going to cost you?
+Would you hire any new employees right now on the verge of this healthcare debacle without knowing what that's going to cost you?

 Would you hire anybody on the verge of all of the disaster that is openly being planned and talked about in Congress?